awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

 + **debug** – Optional\.
 Specifies running the CloudWatch agent with debug log messages\.
 The default is `false`\.

-+ **logfile** – Specifies the location to where the CloudWatch agent writes log messages\.
++ **logfile** – Specifies the location where the CloudWatch agent writes log messages\.
 If you specify an empty string, the log goes to stderr\.
 If you don't specify this option, the default locations are the following:

   + Linux: `/opt/aws/amazon-cloudwatch-agent/logs/amazon-cloudwatch-agent.log`